EvanTesta/Job-Application-Tracker/README.md

 - The user can click a button to download all their applications as a spreadsheet
 - The user can input a spreadsheet of their own to be used
 #### Stretch Goals
-Extra stuff
 - Self hosting
 - There are buttons for if they got an interview or job
 - Additional functionality to find jobs for the user
 - Log In to store the user's jobs on the site
 - The user can decide which information is stored, like if they want the salary or not
 #### Tech Stack
-Python (Beautiful Soup) - Web Scraper
+ - Python (Beautiful Soup): Web Scraper
-Django - Web Framework
+ - Django: Web Framework
-PostgreSQL - Database
+ - PostgreSQL: Database
 #### Difficulty
-How hard is to web scrape?
+ - How hard is to web scrape?
 What are the limitations?
-What will the front end look like?
+ - What will the front end look like?